Year of entry 2023

 - A bachelor degree with a 2:1 (hons) in a social sciences, humanities or a related subject.

 - IELTS 6.5 overall, with no less than 6.0 in any component.

 - UK fees

 - International fees

-This course explores how complex decolonial theoretical frameworks intersect with the challenges and debates raised by social theories and key global debates.
-You’ll be encouraged to consider the positioning and relevance of classical and contemporary theory (including feminist, postcolonial and psychoanalytical perspectives) and investigate these in relation to the common issues surrounding economic, social, political and cultural phenomena.
+This course explores how complex decolonial theoretical frameworks intersect with the challenges and debates raised by social theories and the key global debates.
+You will be encouraged to consider the positioning and relevance of classical and contemporary theory (including feminist, postcolonial and psychoanalytical perspectives) and investigate these in relation to the common issues surrounding economic, social, political and cultural phenomena.